chenh19/Ampile/README.md

 ### How to use

+- Prepare reference sequences and sequencing reads in a folder.
-- Simply connect to internet and execute the below command in terminal:
+- Connect to internet and execute the below command in terminal:
 ```
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/chenh19/Ampile/refs/heads/main/ampile.sh)"
 ```